 - Terminations costs relate to redundancies arising from organisational changes, including any settlement payments, the costs of serving any notice periods, gardening leave and any related legal costs. - Integration costs relate to one off costs associated with the acquisition and integration of new entities into the group, including legal & professional fees and consulting fees. - Legal and other costs incurred as a result of organisational changes, acquisitions, shareholder costs and investments made in JLA's academy for trainee engineers. - Strategic projects relate to investments made to drive future commercial and operational benefits.
-In the current year, the strategic projects spend largely relates to investments in JLA's digital capabilities. - COVID-19 costs are specific and incremental costs borne by the business owing to the unprecedented impact to the UK economy caused by the pandemic.
+In the current year, the strategic projects spend largely relates to investments in JLA's digital capabilities.

-7. Auditor's remuneration 2023 £'000 2022 £'000 Fees payable to the company's auditor for the audit of the company's financial statements 14 12 Fees payable to the company's auditor for other services to the group The audit of the group and UK subsidiary financial statements 396 246 Total audit fees 410 258 Financial due diligence on acquisitions during the year 38 35 Total audit and non-audit services fees 448 293 8.
-Staff costs Staff costs, including directors' remuneration, were as follows: 2023 £'000 2022 £'000 Wages and salaries 49,990 48,493 Social security costs 5,915 5,765 Other pension costs 1,718 1,485 57,623 55,743 The average monthly number of employees, including the directors, during the period was as follows 3: 2023 2022
+7. Auditor's remuneration 2024 £'000 2023 £'000 Fees payable to the company's auditor for the audit of the company's financial statements 15 14 Fees payable to the company's auditor for other services to the group The audit of the group and UK subsidiary financial statements 580 396 Total audit fees 595 410 Financial due diligence on acquisitions during the year 138 38 Total audit and non-audit services fees 733 448 8.
+Staff costs Staff costs, including directors' remuneration, were as follows: 2024 £'000 2023 £'000 Wages and salaries 47,863 49,990 Social security costs Other pension costs 5,771 1,787 5,915 1,718 55,421 57,623 The average monthly number of employees, including the directors, during ing the period was as follow s: 2024 No. 2023 No. Administration and management Selling and production 146 947 166 914 Research and development 3 2 1,096 1,082

-2023 No. 2022 No.

-Administration and management 166 151

-Selling and production 914 970

-Research and development 2 2

-1,082 1,123